MusfiqDehan/blog.musfiqdehan.me/clo0cf3ct000309l5ba0i9omv.md

     This will push your newly renamed `main` branch to the remote repository and delete the old `main` branch.

+    If push doesn't work, you have to force push by using the below command

+    ```bash
+    git push -f origin main
+    ```

 Now, you've successfully deleted the `main` branch and converted the `dev` branch into the new `main` branch.
 Make sure to communicate these changes to your team if you're working in a collaborative environment, as it will affect the branch names that others are working with.